Nokia sells 500 patents, Qt software to counter losses

-Nokia is fighting for survival after losing the smartphone war in which Apple (AAPL.O) and Samsung (005930.KS) have gained dominance.
-The world's second-largest cellphone maker has linked up with Microsoft (MSFT.O) to sell phones using Windows software but has so far had only limited success.
+Nokia is fighting for survival after losing the smartphone war in which Apple and Samsung have gained dominance.
+The world's second-largest cellphone maker has linked up with Microsoft to sell phones using Windows software but has so far had only limited success.

-To halt losses Nokia unveiled a massive restructuring programme in June, including cutting 10,000 jobs and said it plans to divest non-core assets.
+To halt losses Nokia unveiled a massive restructuring program in June, including cutting 10,000 jobs and said it plans to divest non-core assets.

 Following Thursday's deals shares in Nokia leapt and were 8.1 percent higher at 2.33 euros by 1251 GMT.